 If you’re planning to bring a bottle of Manischewitz with you to a Passover Seder, or you want to give this wine as a gift to a friend, a wine bottle cover might be a welcome addition.

-I’ve thought of several different ways to embellish the bottle cover; there’s a Hannukah version:
+I’ve thought of several different ways to embellish the bottle cover; there’s a version with a menorah:

-A Hanukkah Version of the Square Wine Bottle Cover
+A Square Wine Bottle Cover Embellished With a Menorah

 There are also several other versions that are suitable for all-occasion use.